 Every Teacher is required to adapt the curriculum to ensure access to learning for all children in their class.
 Teachers will utilise a whole variety of strategies to adapt access to the curriculum, some examples might include using:

 Positive behaviour rewards system

 Each learner identified as having SEND, is entitled to support that is ‘additional or different from’ a normal differentiated curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.
-This support is currently detailed on Individual Education Plans (IEPs) which are updated twice a year and described on a provision map.
-The provision map is revised each term, and it changes every year, as our learners and their needs change.
+This support is currently detailed on year group provision maps and pupil profiles, where appropriate.
+The provision map is revised each term.
 Our Governors have access to the provision maps and we together with them are able to ensure that we monitor the impact of interventions on learning across the school.
-The IEP format is currently being reviewed and updated by the SENCO and a new system will be in place by January 2016.

 How do we fund for SEND provision?

 The SEND budget is allocated each financial year.
 The money is used to provide additional support, resources and training.
 Funding is also used to buy in specialist support from the local authority and other professional agencies.
 During this academic year our school has commissioned support from: